MO-Movia/licit-fork/README.md

 | data |Document data to be loaded into the editor|null
 | disabled|To disable the editor|false
 | embedded|To disable/enable inline behavior of the editor|false
+| runtime|To pass runtime to the editor.
+No value means default EditorRuntime

 |Event Name| Description|Parameter|
 |--|--|--|